-Community Media for Kenya (CM4K) is a community-based transformative learning partnership that seeks to empower marginalised communities and groups in Kenya through the development of active community media partnerships, knowledge sharing and training.
+Community Media for Kenya (CM4K) is a community-based transformative learning partnership that seeks to empower marginalised communities and groups in Kenya through the development of active community media partnerships, knowledge sharing and capacity building through training.

-The project aims to utilise information, media and communications technology to build community capacity and empower the voices of the disenfranchised.
+The project aims to utilise information, media and communications technologies to empower the voices of the disenfranchised.

 All monies raised go to making this project a reality.
 Student field-trips are completely self-financed, & participating students are required to fund their flights to Kenya.